| home | virtual field trips | regional geology | images | e-learning | links |

 - Avoid basing your interpretation on just one kind of information.

-- For example, although the practical this week concentrates on sediment grain size, this should never be used in isolation to interpret depositional environments.
+- For example, although the practical in the first week concentrates on sediment grain size, this should never be used in isolation to interpret depositional environments.

 The following list shows descriptive features which are commonly available from outcrop studies, and which should be used in combination to interpret processes and then environment: